Stylish or Attractive Constructions

 Hotel New Otani Hakata

-When it was completed more than thirty years ago, it was the most imposing and cutting-edge construction in Fukuoka City.
-That is history now.
+When it was completed over thirty years ago, it was the most imposing and cutting-edge building in Fukuoka City.
+But that is now history.

 Tenjin-Minami Station

-It’s just an entrance to the subway, but the glass-walled frame with white long tubes is very artistic.
+It’s just an entrance to the subway, but the glass-walled frame with long white tubes is strikingly artistic.
 It was designed by Syoei Yo and received a Good Design Award.
-He uses glass materials very artistically.
-Saibu Gas Museum in Momochi is one of his works.
+He is known for using glass in highly creative ways; the Saibu Gas Museum in Momochi is another example of his work.

 Fukuoka City Art Museum

-It was designed by Kunio Maekawa, a disciple of Le Corbusier, the greatest architect in the world.
-(The National Art Museum in Tokyo, designed by Le Corbusier, is designated as a UNESCO World Heritage site.)
-And you may find an artwork by Yayoi Kusama, the renowned pumpkin creator.
+The building was designed by Kunio Maekawa, a disciple of Le Corbusier, one of the world’s greatest architects (the National Art Museum in Tokyo, designed by Le Corbusier, is a UNESCO World Heritage site).
+Inside, you may also find an artwork by Yayoi Kusama, the renowned creator of pumpkin-themed art.

 Noh Theater in Ohori

-The three features of Noh stages are (1) the square stage, (2) the bridge, and (3) the stage pushed forward to the audience.
-Besides these, no stage props are used, no curtain separates the stage from the audience, and singers and musicians are on the stage.
+The three key features of Noh stages are: (1) the square stage, (2) the bridgeway (hashigakari), and (3) the stage projecting toward the audience.
+In addition, no stage props are used, there is no curtain separating the stage from the audience, and the singers and musicians perform on the stage itself.

 The Us Consulate

-The three features of Noh stages are (1) the square stage, (2) the bridge, and (3) the stage pushed forward to the audience.
-Besides these, no stage props are used, no curtain separates the stage from the audience, and singers and musicians are on the stage.
+The three main features of Noh stages are: (1) the square stage, (2) the bridgeway (hashigakari), and (3) the stage extending toward the audience.
+In addition, no stage props are used, there is no curtain separating the stage from the audience, and the singers and musicians perform directly on the stage.

 Omula Beauty Creates

-This is a building for a career school for hairdressers and makeup artists.
-The Big O, which definitely represents O for Omula, is weirdly outstanding.
+This building houses a career school for hairdressers and makeup artists.
+The Big O, which clearly stands for “O” in Omula, is strikingly bold and unconventional.

 THE BASICS FUKUOKA

-It used to be the Hyatt Regency Fukuoka, but now it is The Basics Fukuoka, a hotel with added functions.
-This was also designed by Michael Graves, and his post-modern style is evident here.
+The building was formerly the Hyatt Regency Fukuoka, but it is now The Basics Fukuoka, a hotel with expanded facilities.
+It was also designed by Michael Graves, and his postmodern style is clearly evident.

-The statue of a Hand is interesting.
-It is named “Hello and Good-bye,” and designed by the artist Keimu Kamata.
+The statue of a hand is particularly interesting.
+Named “Hello and Good-bye,” it was created by the artist Keimu Kamata.